Qarik-Group/jumpbox/README.md

     sudo jumpbox system

+Note that for CentOS 6 & 7 you will need to specify the absolute path to `jumpbox` when using `sudo`:

+    sudo /usr/local/bin/jumpbox

 Every user on the jumpbox needs to run **user** mode at least once.
 This will set up `rvm`, the ruby dependencies and the `bosh` CLI utility, inside that user's home directory.